Braves vs. Brewers Player Props Betting Odds

 |1

-- William Contreras has 85 hits with 19 doubles, a triple, 10 home runs, 33 walks and 38 RBI.
-He's also stolen one base.
+- Carlos Santana has 81 hits with 25 doubles, 12 home runs, 46 walks and 53 RBI.
+He's also stolen six bases.

 |Opponent